CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --starting-target: Initial image used to start modelbuild, defines orientation and voxel space, if 'none' an average of all subjects is constructed as a starting target (default: 'none')
         --starting-target-mask: Mask for starting target (no default) --com-initialize, --no-com-initialize: When a starting target is not provided, align all inputs using their center-of-mass before averaging (on by default)
+        --starting-average-resolution: If no starting target is provided, an average is constructed from all inputs, resample this average to a target resolution MxNxO before modelbuild (no default)
         --iterations: Number of iterations of model building per stage (default: '4')
         --convergence: Convergence limit during registration calls (default: '1e-7') --float, --no-float: Use float instead of double for calculations (reduce memory requirements) (off by default)